The Stratford-upon-Avon Canal

 Although the canal is fairly short it goes through some enchanting countryside in the very Heart of England, cutting through the Forest of Arden with its ancient oaks, and falling gently across quiet rolling countryside and watermeadows to the Avon and Stratford.
 The area has numerous Shakespearean links.
 Although the canal initially prospered it suffered badly from railway competition.

-The lower section from Lapworth to Stratford became virtually disused early in this century and was almost closed in the 1950's.
+The lower section from Lapworth to Stratford became virtually disused early in the 20th century and was almost closed in the 1950's.
 However there was a campaign to restore it for pleasure boating and it was taken over in 1960 by the National Trust.
 It was reopened after restoration work, much of it by volunteer labour, in 1964.
 This success gave impetus to many other restoration schemes and greatly increased interest in the use of canals for pleasure cruising.

 Once it leaves the Birmingham suburbs the canal passes through nothing other than small villages until it reaches Stratford.
 The delightfully named neighbouring Warwickshire villages of Preston Baggot, Wootton Wawen and Wilmcote are all attractive with old houses, churches, inns and Halls or Manors.
 The cottage of Mary Arden, Shakespeare's mother, is at Wilmcote and the other two have Norman or Saxon churches.